nixworks/public/news/2009/09/4/README.md

 ##### Bangladesh
 ### [ Two Bangladeshi newspapers, the "Daily Manab Zamin" and the "New Nation", apologise after publishing an article taken from satirical US website "The Onion", which claimed the Moon landings were faked. ](/news/2009/09/4/two-bangladeshi-newspapers-the-daily-manab-zamin-and-the-new-nation-apologise-after-publishing-an-article-taken-from-satirical-us-web.md)
-_Context: New Nation, Moon, Bangladesh, Daily Manab Zamin, United States, The Onion_
+_Context: Daily Manab Zamin, Bangladesh, United States, Moon, The Onion, New Nation_

 ##### United States
 ### [ Former US soldier Steven D. Green is sentenced to life in prison with no possibility of release for the murder of an Iraqi girl and her family.](/news/2009/09/4/former-us-soldier-steven-d-green-is-sentenced-to-life-in-prison-with-no-possibility-of-release-for-the-murder-of-an-iraqi-girl-and-her-fam.md)